 Ryan Crippen (aka Reactor-88) is a digital & traditional artist located in Los Angeles.
 While his interaction design job pays the bills, during his free time he enjoys designing and hand-painting his own art toys.
 His other hobbies include 3D modeling, motion design, tinkering around with machinery & electronics, woodworking, and DIY home improvement.
 He also enjoys spending time with his wife and dogs, hanging out with friends, riding his motorcycles & mountain bikes, and just being close to the water.
 He caught the art toy bug back in 2005 while on a mission to get back into traditional painting.
-His Spade-Skull and Totem toy designs are highly sought after by toy collectors and he has been a fixture in toy shows & events in the U.S. and abroad.
+His hand-painted toy designs are highly sought after by toy collectors and he has been a fixture in toy shows & events in the U.S. and abroad.

 Frequently Asked Questions:

 - Q: Where did the name “Reactor-88” come from?
 Is it your grafitti/street name?

 A: I appreciate street art, but I have never been a grafitti artist.
 The name Reactor-88 spawned from a time when I was searching for a name for my portfolio website.
-The reactor part came from an abstract 3D digital art piece I created with a what I dubbed a mini reactor.
-Eighty-eight was an arbitrary addition just because it sounded too plain by itself- the number has no greater meaning other than it looks cool (like an infinity symbol) and sounded good together.
+The reactor part came from an abstract 3D digital art piece I created with what I dubbed as a “mini reactor”.
+The number 8 is important to me as it is extremely positive and holy in Japanese culture.

 - Q: How do you paint such clean, crisp lines?
 Do you use masks and stencils?

 A: All of my line work is done by hand- no stencils or masks.
 I’m very patient and have many years of practice behind my artwork- I’ll attribute most of it to that.
 I do have some tricks I use to keep my hands steady- like a strategically placed pillow to support my arm sometimes.